- View Offline

 This course was created by Tim Grey.
 We're honored to host this training in our library.
 Watch more courses in this series here.

-Slideshows have become a popular way for sharing images in a digital form, and Lightroom makes it very easy to create slideshows.
-And in fact, incredibly simple to create slideshows on the fly.
+(musical tones) - [Voiceover] Slideshows have become a popular way for sharing images in a digital form, and Lightroom makes it very easy to create slideshows, and in fact, incredibly simple to create slideshows on the fly.
 Let's take a look at a quick process for sharing a basic slideshow.
-The first step is to make sure that the film strip down at the bottom of the Lightroom interface is populated with the images that you want to share in your slideshow.
+The first step is to make sure that the filmstrip, down at the bottom of the Lightroom interface, is populated with the images that you want to share in your slideshow.

-Among other things, that might mean navigating to a particular folder on your hard drive, for example.
-Or, perhaps navigating to a particular collection that you've created for purposes of that slideshow.
+Among other things, that might mean navigating to a particular folder on your hard drive, for example, or perhaps navigating to a particular collection that you've created for purposes of that slideshow.
 And it might also involve filtering the images.
-So, at the moment, for example, I've navigated to an Alaska folder that contains some images captured in Alaska.
-And I might want to filter those images so that, perhaps, I'm only seeing images with a one star or greater star rating.
-In this case, that happens to be all of the demo images in that folder, but the point is that we can navigate to and filter our images, so that the film strip contains only those images that we actually want to present in the slideshow.
+So, at the moment, for example, I've navigated to an Alaska folder that contains some images captured in Alaska, and I might want to filter those images so, perhaps, I'm only seeing images with a one star or greater star rating.
+In this case, that happens to be all of the demo images in that folder, but the point is that we can navigate to an filter our images so that the film strip contains only those images that we actually want to present in the slideshow.

-We can then play an impromptu slideshow right on the fly, right here from within the library module.
-There's an option for that on the menu.
-If you go to the Window menu, you can choose Impromptu Slideshow.
-But you'll also notice there's a keyboard shortcut for that.
-We can press Ctrl+Enter on Windows or Cmd+Enter on Macintosh, in order to play that impromptu slideshow.
-So with the images I want in my impromptu slideshow populating the film strip, I'll go ahead and press Ctrl+Enter or Cmd+Enter on the keyboard, and Lightroom will begin that basic slideshow presentation.
+We can then play an impromptu slideshow, right on the fly, right here from within the library module.
+There's an option for that on the Menu, if you go to the Window Menu, you can choose Impromptu Slideshow, but you'll also notice there's a keyboard shortcut for that.
+We can press Control-Enter on Windows or Command-Enter on Macintosh, in order to play that impromptu slideshow.
+So, with the images I want in my impromptu slideshow populating the filmstrip, I'll go ahead and press Control-Enter or Command-Enter on the keyboard, and Lightroom will begin that basic slideshow presentation.

-So you can see that the first image is displayed, and after a few seconds it will transition to the next image, and so on, through all of the images that are on the filmstrip at the moment.
-I can then press the Escape key at any time if I'd like to cancel out of that slideshow.
-Now, notice, of course, that in the case of the first image, I actually have added a caption.
-We'll see that caption put to use here in just a moment, because the other technique for presenting the slideshow quickly is actually something that's not just for quick slideshows.
+So you can see that the first image is displayed, and after a few seconds, it will transition to the next image, and so on through all of the images that are on the filmstrip at the moment.
+I can then press the Escape key at any time, if I'd like to cancel out of that slideshow.
+Now notice, of course, that in the case of the first image, I actually have added a caption.
+We'll see that caption put to use here in just a moment, because the other technique for presenting a slideshow quickly is actually something that's not just for quick slideshows.